DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

     monopolies and their alternatives.
 No. 8. *Institute of Network Cultures*, 2013.

 [^01_intro_18]: Ellison, Nicole, Rebecca Heino, and Jennifer Gibbs.
-‘Managing
+'Managing
-    impressions online: Self‐presentation processes in the online dating environment.’ *Journal of Computer‐Mediated Communication* 11.2
+    impressions online: Self‐presentation processes in the online dating environment.' *Journal of Computer‐Mediated Communication* 11.2
     (2006): 415-441.

 [^01_intro_19]: Toma, Catalina L., Jeffrey T. Hancock, and Nicole B. Ellison.
-    ‘Separating fact from fiction: An examination of deceptive self-presentation in online dating profiles.’ *Personality and Social Psychology Bulletin* 34.8 (2008): 1023-1036.
+    'Separating fact from fiction: An examination of deceptive self-presentation in online dating profiles.' *Personality and Social Psychology Bulletin* 34.8 (2008): 1023-1036.

 [^01_intro_20]: Hancock, Jeffrey T., Catalina Toma, and Nicole Ellison.
-‘The
+'The
-    truth about lying in online dating profiles.’ *Proceedings of the SIGCHI conference on Human factors in computing systems*.
+    truth about lying in online dating profiles.' *Proceedings of the SIGCHI conference on Human factors in computing systems*.
 ACM, 2007.

 [^01_intro_21]: Hitsch, Günter J., Ali Hortaçsu, and Dan Ariely.
-‘Matching and
+'Matching and
-    sorting in online dating.’ *The American Economic Review* (2010):
+    sorting in online dating.' *The American Economic Review* (2010):
     130-163.

 [^01_intro_22]: Fiore, Andrew T., and Judith S. Donath.
-‘Homophily in online
+'Homophily in online
-    dating: when do you like someone like yourself?.’ *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
+    dating: when do you like someone like yourself?.' *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
 ACM, 2005.

 [^01_intro_23]: Fiore, Andrew T., and Judith S. Donath.
-‘Homophily in online
+'Homophily in online
-    dating: when do you like someone like yourself?.’ *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
+    dating: when do you like someone like yourself?.' *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
 ACM, 2005.

-[^01_intro_24]: L. D. Rosen, N. A. Cheever, C. Cummings and J. Felt, ‘The impact
+[^01_intro_24]: L. D. Rosen, N. A. Cheever, C. Cummings and J. Felt, 'The impact
-    of emotionality and self-disclosure on online dating versus traditional dating.’ *Computers in Human Behavior*, 24(5), (2008):
+    of emotionality and self-disclosure on online dating versus traditional dating.' *Computers in Human Behavior*, 24(5), (2008):
     2124-2157.

 [^01_intro_25]: Ibid. p.
 2124-2157.

-[^01_intro_26]: J. T. Hancock and C. L. Toma, ‘Putting your best face forward:
+[^01_intro_26]: J. T. Hancock and C. L. Toma, 'Putting your best face forward:
-    The accuracy of online dating photographs.’ *Journal of Communication*, 59(2), (2009): 367-386.
+    The accuracy of online dating photographs.' *Journal of Communication*, 59(2), (2009): 367-386.

-[^01_intro_27]: J. A. Hall, N. Park, H. Song and M. J. Cody, ‘Strategic
+[^01_intro_27]: J. A. Hall, N. Park, H. Song and M. J. Cody, 'Strategic
-    misrepresentation in online dating: The effects of gender, self-monitoring, and personality traits.’ *Journal of Social and Personal Relationships*, 27(1), (2010): 117-135.
+    misrepresentation in online dating: The effects of gender, self-monitoring, and personality traits.' *Journal of Social and Personal Relationships*, 27(1), (2010): 117-135.

-[^01_intro_28]: A. Vasalou and A. N. Joinson, ‘Me, myself and I: The role of
+[^01_intro_28]: A. Vasalou and A. N. Joinson, 'Me, myself and I: The role of
-    interactional context on self-presentation through avatars.’
+    interactional context on self-presentation through avatars.'
     *Computers in Human Behavior*, 25(2), (2009): 510-520.

 [^01_intro_29]: S. Yoder, How Online Dating Became a $2 Billion Industry, Fiscal Times, 2014. <http://www.thefiscaltimes.com/Articles/2014/02/14/Valentines-Day-2014-How-Online-Dating-Became-2-Billion-Industry>.